Giant Panda FAQs

 As with all animals at the Zoo, federal funding covers essential expenses like food, medicine, animal care staff and facilities maintenance.
 The Zoo raises 74% of its annual giant panda conservation program budget, including the annual payment to the China Wildlife Conservation Association to support collaborative conservation research, from donations, annual membership support and in-park revenue.

-Ever since the Zoo received Hsing-Hsing and Ling-Ling from China in 1972 as part of President Nixon's historic visit, scientists here have been leaders in the field of giant panda biology and conservation.
-The Zoo is continuing that leadership through research involving the new pandas and research in China that will help save giant pandas in the wild.
+Ever since the Zoo received Hsing-Hsing and Ling-Ling from China in 1972 as part of President Nixon's historic visit, Smithsonian scientists have been leaders in the field of giant panda biology and conservation.
+The Zoo is continuing that leadership through research initiatives that will help save giant pandas in the wild.
 Furthermore, giant pandas can inspire visitors to care for wildlife and threatened ecosystems around the world.
 They are ambassadors for conservation.

-Giant pandas are a vulnerable species.
-They are difficult to census in the wild, but scientists believe there are about 1,864 remaining in the wild.
+They are difficult to census in the wild, but Chinese scientists believe there are about 1,864 remaining in the wild.
 These individuals live in scattered populations in central China, mostly in Sichuan Province, but also in Gansu and Shaanxi Provinces.
 Giant pandas specialize in eating bamboo, so if the temperate bamboo forests in the mountains of central China continue to be cut down, there will be no room for giant pandas in the wild.
 This is why it is so crucial to support conservation research in China, and why there needs to be a population of giant pandas in zoos as an insurance policy against extinction.

 Feeding and Behavior